-The remaining 20% of the revenue is from renting hotel rooms and office spaces and sale of food and beverage.
+The remaining revenue is from hospitality services and income of the lease of office space.
 Auditing standards prescribe a presumed risk of fraud in revenue recognition in that revenue may be misstated through improper recognition.

 We have therefore identified revenue recognition from the above-mentioned services and sales as a key audit matter requiring special audit consideration